About Us

 BIOGRAPHY / WORK MISSION

 William has sought to design from a perspective that is both culturally-sensitive and historically-minded.
-William has a personal heritage in South Florida, since his grandfather’s working in the city since 1949 with Mid-Century Architect, Igor B. Polevitzky, FAIA and William’s own work with Alfred Browning Parker’s son, Robin Parker.
-Finding merit not only the constructions that he studied, but also their impact on the people who utilize them, William developed a sense of obligation to the city and the unique fabric of architecture that formed it.
+William’s personal heritage in South Florida began since his grandfather working in Coral Gables since 1949 with Mid-Century Architect, Igor B. Polevitzky, FAIA and William’s own work with Alfred Browning Parker’s son, Robin Parker.
+Finding merit not only the constructions that he studied, but also their impact on the people who utilize them, William developed a sense of obligation to the city and the unique fabric of architecture that forms it.

-In 2008, William was recognized by the U.S. Treasury Department for his research in examining how buildings function without the use of air-conditioning.
-He was granted a special travel license by Office of Foreign Assets Control (OFAC) and represented the United States in three Urban Planning Charrettes taking place in Havana, Cuba between 2008 and 2011.
-Drawing pre-revolution relationships between the architecture within Miami and Havana, William continues to build upon the practices and techniques learned from this rare opportunity to utilize local government as an asset rather than a challenge.
+William was recognized by the U.S. Treasury Department for his research in examining how buildings function without the use of air-conditioning.
+He was granted a special travel license by Office of Foreign Assets Control (OFAC) and represented the United States in three Urban Planning Charrettes taking place in Havana, Cuba.
+William built his architectural firm based upon the practices and techniques learned from this rare opportunity to utilize local government as an asset rather than a challenge.

 William is influenced by his grandfather and mentors Alfonso Perez-Mendez, AIA, Guy Peterson FAIA and Allan Shulman, FAIA.
-William often references architects Ludwig Mies Van der rohe, William Van Alen, Phillip Johnson, Oscar Niemeyer, Luis Barragán , Edward Durell Stone, Carme Pinós, Denman Fink, Jean Nouvel and Louis Khan.
+William often refers to architects Ludwig Mies Van der rohe, William Van Alen, Phillip Johnson, Oscar Niemeyer, Luis Barragán , Edward Durell Stone, Carme Pinós, Denman Fink, Jean Nouvel and Louis Khan.

 Let's Build Together.